DEWendt/SHOWER/README.md

 # SHOWER
-Operational Drought modelling tool for based on a socio-hydrological water resource modelling
+Operational Drought modelling tool for based on a socio-hydrological water resource modelling.